JonPSmith/AuthPermissions.AspNetCore/README.md

 The AuthP library is being built in versions (see [roadmap](https://github.com/JonPSmith/AuthPermissions.AspNetCore/discussions/2)).
 If you have already built your application using an older version, then you need to look at the following "how up update" documents

+- From Migrating from AuthPermissions.AspNetCore 2, 3 or 4.* to 5.0 see [UpdateToVersion3.md](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/UpdateToVersion5.md)
+- From Migrating from AuthPermissions.AspNetCore 2.* to 3.0 see [UpdateToVersion3.md](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/UpdateToVersion3.md)
 - From Migrating from AuthPermissions.AspNetCore 1.* to 1.0 see [UpdateToVersion2.md](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/UpdateToVersion2.md)
-- From Migrating from AuthPermissions.AspNetCore 2.* to 3.0 see [UpdateToVersion3.md](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/UpdateToVersion3.md)

 The AuthP library also: